 - Line the muffin pans with the pastry, dock the entire base of the tarts with a fork and chill for 30 minutes.

-- Pre-heat Combination Steam oven on Intensive Bake at 170°C and place the baking and roasting rack on shelf position 1.
+- Preheat the oven on Moisture Plus with Intensive Bake at 170°C with one manual burst of steam, and place the baking and roasting rack on shelf position 1.

 - Line tarts with baking paper or patty cases and fill with baking beans.